cartalyst/stripe/introduction/integration.md

 #### Billing

-The Stripe package comes with billing functionality that you can attach to any entity.
+The Stripe package comes with billing functionality that you can attach to a single entity or multiple entities.

 To use this feature please follow the next steps:

-###### Migrations

-Now you need to migrate your database, but before doing that, you'll need to generate a migration that suits your billable table and to do this you just need to run the following command:

-	php artisan stripe:migration users

-> **Note:** Replace `users` with the billable entity table name.

-Now that the migration file is created you just need to run `php artisan migrate` to create the tables on your database.

 ###### Model setup